Google Pixel 5 may feature 90hz punch-hole display

-San Francisco, Aug 24 : Google is expected to launch Pixel 5 on September 30 and a new report has suggested that the smartphone will feature a 6-inch, 90Hz refresh rate punch-hole display similar to the Pixel 4a.
+San Francisco: Google is expected to launch Pixel 5 on September 30 and a new report has suggested that the smartphone will feature a 6-inch, 90Hz refresh rate punch-hole display similar to the Pixel 4a.

 The smartphone is also expected to have slimmer bezels compared to the Pixel 4a, but possibly the same footprint.